iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     TEST SUITE: None
     ```

-6. Run the following command to check the results.
+6. Verify that all pods are running.
+If all pods are shown `Running`, then IOMesh has been installed successfully.

     ```bash
     kubectl --namespace iomesh-system get pods
     ```

-    After running the command, you should see an example like:
+    If successful, you should see an example like:

     ```output
     NAME                                                  READY   STATUS    RESTARTS   AGE